Industrial & Occupational Health and Safety Training Program

 What certifications will I earn? +

-The program teaches exam material for OSHA 10 and OSHA 30 certifications.
+The program covers core health and safety concepts aligned with industry certification exams.
 You take the certification tests independently after the program. yoursafetycareer.com is not a certifying body.

 How long does it take? +

-3 weeks of live online sessions.
-Cohorts run monthly — pick a start date that works for your schedule.
+3 weeks of live online sessions, Mon–Fri.
+Cohorts begin on the first Monday of each month — pick a start date that fits your schedule.

 Who is the instructor? +